michaelbrave/michaelbrave/README.md

 ### 👋 Hello there - I'm Mike, I make Apps and Games 👋

 - ⚙️ I’m working on - Making a monster catching game in Roblox
-- 📖 I'm reading - Procedural Storytelling in Game Design by Tanya X. Short & Tarn Adams
+- 📖 I'm reading - How to Design Programs by Matthias Felleisen, Robert Findler, Matthew Flatt, and Shriram Krishnamurthi
-- 🎓 I’m learning - how to make webapps using Springboot and React
+- 🎓 I’m learning - how to make Blazor apps with C#
 - 🙋‍♂️ I want to learn - how to make good open source contributions
-- 🤩 I'm excited by - the potential of Swift as a multi purpose and multi platform language
+- 🤩 I'm excited by - the potential of AI to aid in media creation and as a creative tool or assistant
 - ✨ Fun fact - I'm on a lifelong quest to find/create the perfect lemonade

 ### Contact: